gjermundgaraba/bjaanes.github.io/_posts/2017-03-20-augmented-reality-glasses-2017.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/GmdXJy_IdNw" frameborder="0" allowfullscreen></iframe>

+&nbsp;

 # More Glasses

-There are many glasses, both in development and ready to buy.
-Many of them are not really interesting to me, and have been left out of this post.
+There are many glasses out there, both in development and that you can purchase right now.
+A lot of them are not really interesting to me, and have therefore been left out of this post.

-However, if you like to see more alternatives, or view more data on the ones mentioned here, take a look at ["The Definitive Guide to Augmented Reality Smart Glasses"](http://www.arglassesbuyersguide.com){:target="_blank"}
+However, if you like to see more alternatives, or view more data on the ones mentioned here, take a look at ["The Definitive Guide to Augmented Reality Smart Glasses"](http://www.arglassesbuyersguide.com){:target="_blank"}.
+This site has a lot of different options and a lot of data you can look at.